Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: Stable process and fractional equation

-i.e. a one-dimensional version of Eq. (\ref{eq:FADE_moreGeneral}).
-This proves that histograms of samples of symmetric $\mathbf{X}^{\Omega}(t)$ approximate solutions of the symmetric Eq. (\ref{eq:FADE_moreGeneral}) satisfying Dirichlet conditions at the boundary of $\Omega$.
-In our case the initial condition Eq. (\ref{eq:Gaussian_IC_3D}) is not compactly supported in $\Omega$.
-Nevertheless it takes very small values far from its center if $\sigma_{0}$ is small.

-Validation 1 in Section \ref{sub:Validations_LBM-BGK} illustrates this result, and Validation 2 suggests that it extends to non-symmetric stable process and fractional equation.
-The reasoning of \citep{Du_etal_DCDSB2014} comforts the suggestion, as also reference \citep{Neel_etal_JPA2007} which links particle flux and derivatives of $C$ of order $\alpha_{\mu}-1$ for processes as $\mathbf{X}(t)$ or $\mathbf{X}^{\Omega}(t)$.
-Other boundary conditions were proved to achieve the equivalence of $\mathbf{X}^{\Omega}$ and Eq. (\ref{eq:FADE_moreGeneral}) in the case of spatially homogeneous parameters \citep{Baeumer_etal_TAMS2016}, but there also exists boundary constraints whose application to $\mathbf{X}(t)$ severely modifies the equation that rules the p.d.f \citep{Krepysheva_etal_PhysA2006,Cusimano_etal_AMM2017}.
+Validations 1 and 2 in Section \ref{sub:Validations_LBM-BGK} illustrate this result, predicted by \citep{Du_etal_DCDSB2014}.
+Other boundary conditions were proved to achieve the equivalence of processes deduced from $\mathbf{X}$ and Eq. (\ref{eq:FADE_moreGeneral}) in the case of spatially homogeneous parameters \citep{Baeumer_etal_JCOAM2018,Baeumer_etal_TAMS2016}, but there also exists boundary constraints whose application to $\mathbf{X}(t)$ severely modifies the equation that rules the p.d.f \citep{Krepysheva_etal_PhysA2006,Cusimano_etal_AMM2017}.